adeoke/django-quarantine-workout-graphql/README.md

 /djangoapi #  . /root/.local/share/virtualenvs/djangoapi-RQslU66b/bin/activate
 ```

 You are now at the point where you can run the tests.
-Unfortunately, without additional apk packages you cannot run the invoke task (bash is **NOT** installed on alpine).
+Unfortunately, without additional apk packages you cannot run invoke tasks (bash is **NOT** installed on alpine).
 So instead run the tests directly using unittest.

-To exit from the virtual environment type `exit`.
-Which takes you back to the terminal, still on the container.
-Type `exit` to return to the terminal on your host machine.

 ```shell script
 $ python3 -m unittest tests/**/*.py